You may have an extra LiPo battery you don’t need right now! In such a case, it is crucial to know how to store it and if you can store it charged. –

 - If it’s discharged properly, you have to keep one last thing in mind which is, storing it at room temperature.

 What rate should I discharge LiPo for storage?

 The discharge rate of LiPo batteries for storage should be around 3.8v per cell.
 This is the proper storage volt of any LiPo battery.
-But for long-term storage, this should be the volt you set.
-But the current state of the battery must also be considered.
+For long-term storage, this should be the volt you set.
+But, the current state of the battery must also be considered.